 Another danger of undetected leaks is water damage.
 When a leak occurs it can damage the surrounding area.
 Surfaces that are porous like wood floors, carpet, and drywall can all be affected by water damage.
 Water damage can lead to expensive repairs, and the longer the leak goes undetected the more damage can be done.

 Mold is one of the most dangerous repercussions of undetected leaks.
 The truth of the matter is mold is all around us.
 Most mold is harmless, however, undetected leaks can provide the perfect environment for dangerous black mold to flourish.
 Toxic black mold can make people very, very sick.
 People with asthma or compromised immune systems may be particularly susceptible.
 Black mold can cause respiratory infections, coughing, sneezing, runny nose, and itchy eyes.
 In severe cases, nausea and vomiting, severe headache, and cognitive dysfunction can occur.

 Incorporating regular leak detection into your plumbing maintenance is a great way to prevent mold from growing.
 Since mold needs moisture to grow, the site of a leak is prime real estate.
 If you see or smell mold, it is important to find the source.
 While often it can result from poor ventilation, it could also mean there is an undetected leak that needs to be fixed.

 Undetected leaks can cause a lot of damage, which makes repairs more expensive.
 Ongoing leak detection is a great way to protect the integrity of your home and the health of your loved ones.
-Check faucets, under sinks, and around water using appliances.
-Also pay attention to your water bill, like we stated above an unexplained hike in your water bill is often the first sign of an undetected leak.
+Check faucets, under sinks, and around water-using appliances.
+Also pay attention to your water bill, as we stated above an unexplained hike in your water bill is often the first sign of an undetected leak.
 Suspect a leak?
-Give us a call (626) 225-2077.
+Give us a call (626) 774-7167.